apereo/cas/docs/cas-server-documentation/services/Couchbase-Service-Management.md

 ## Configuration

-{% include casproperties.html modules="cas-server-support-couchbase-service-registry" %}
+{% include casproperties.html properties="cas.service-registry.couchbase" %}

 The Couchbase integration currently assumes that the service registries are stored in their own buckets.
 Optionally set passwords for the buckets, optionally setup